-Pursuant to section 161 of the German Stock Corporation Act, the Managing Board and Supervisory Board of Manz AG submitted, on December 15, 2017, the following

-"Statement of Compliance for December 2017" relating to the recommendations of the "Government Commission on the German Corporate Governance Code":
+Pursuant to section 161 of the German Stock Corporation Act (AktG), the Managing Board and Supervisory Board of Manz AG submitted, on November 26, 2019, the following "Statement of Compliance for December 2018" relating to the recommendations of the "Government Commission on the German Corporate Governance Code":

-"Pursuant to section 161 of the German Stock Corporation Act, the Managing Board and Supervisory Board of Manz AG declare that the May 5, 2015, version of the recommendations of the "Government Commission on the German Corporate Governance Code", published by the Federal Ministry of Justice and Consumer Protection in the official section of the Federal Gazette, have been complied with since the last Statement of Compliance dated December 6, 2016, with the following exception and that Manz AG will, in future, comply with the February 7, 2017, version of the recommendations with the following exception.
+"Pursuant to section 161 of the German Stock Corporation Act (AktG), the Managing Board and Supervisory Board of Manz AG declare that the February 7, 2017, version of the recommendations of the "Government Commission on the German Corporate Governance Code", published by the Federal Ministry of Justice in the official section of the Federal Gazette, have been complied with since the submission of the last Statement of Compliance dated December 21, 2018, with the following exception and will in the future comply with the following exception.

 The company has not complied with the recommendation in item 3.8 para.
-3 of the Code, which states that a deductible should be agreed in a D&O insurance policy for the Supervisory Board in the amount of at least 10 % of the loss up to at least one and a half times the fixed annual compensation (remuneration) of the Supervisory Board member and it will also not comply with it in future.
-The Managing Board and Supervisory Board of Manz AG are of the view that the members of the Supervisory Board have carried out and will continue to carry out their duties carefully and conscientiously in the absence of such a deductible and a deductible would not therefore increase further the care that is exercised by the members of the Supervisory Board or their sense of responsibility."
+3 of the Code, which states that a deductible should be agreed in a D&O insurance policy for the Supervisory Board in the amount of at least 10% of the loss up to at least one and a half times the fixed annual compensation (remuneration) of the Supervisory Board member and it will also not comply with it in future.
+The Managing Board and Supervisory Board of Manz AG are of the view that the members of the Supervisory Board have carried out and will continue to carry out their duties carefully and conscientiously in the absence of such a deductible, and a deductible would not therefore increase further the care that is exercised by the members of the Supervisory Board or their sense of responsibility."